 Related to Fact 3: wrong exists, and it’s totally fair game for “status quo” to be wrong.
 Furthermore, procrastinating choices is a choice, and often wrong.

-See the objective for a description of what my objective function actually is.
+See goodness(universe) for a description of what my objective function actually is.